 Since the microfibre cloth will be wet when the clean is complete, Roborock ships the S5 Max with a plastic floor protector that sticks down around the small charging dock.
 This is particularly handy if you have wooden floors, as you don’t want to leave something wet sitting on them.

-Roborock S5 Max features – Powerful room division, but a few too many vacuuming modes
+Features – Powerful room division, but the Roborock S5 Max has a few too many vacuuming modes

 - The app is easy to use, and handily allows you to divide your house into zones for different types of cleaning and set a schedule